xavierpuigf/PDDLMultiAgent/README.md

 Use this API to solve the PDDL http://planning.domains/

 You can also find a plan (for set up a table) using a real environment.
-Generate the pddl with
+Generate the pddl from a given set of files with

 ```
 python env_parser.py